 Holmes, N., Olsen, J., Thomas, J. L., & Wieman, Carl E. (2017).
 Value added or misattributed?
 A multi-institution study on the educational benefit of labs for reinforcing physics content.
 Physical Review Physics Education Research, 13(1), 010129. doi:10.1103/PhysRevPhysEducRes.13.010129

 Measures differences in final exam scores between students who took an optional physics lab section and those who didn’t, and finds no meaningful difference.
+(Though are final exam scores a good way to measure conceptual understanding?)
 Makes a very good point about labs: